Sidney Lovell: Mausoleum work

-In 1920, Lovell was at work on designs for a $264,000 ($ in dollars) mausoleum at Oakwood Cemetery in Saginaw, Michigan; and a $300,000 ($ in dollars) mausoleum at Deepdale Cemetery in Lansing, Michigan; and a $150,000 ($ in dollars) mausoleum at Forest Lawn Cemetery in Norfolk, Virginia; and a $150,000 ($ in dollars) mausoleum at Old Mission Cemetery in Wichita, Kansas.
+In 1920, Lovell was at work on designs for the $264,000 ($ in dollars) Oakwood Memorial Mausoleum in Saginaw, Michigan; and a $300,000 ($ in dollars) mausoleum at Deepdale Cemetery in Lansing, Michigan; and a $150,000 ($ in dollars) mausoleum at Forest Lawn Cemetery in Norfolk, Virginia; and a $150,000 ($ in dollars) mausoleum at Old Mission Cemetery in Wichita, Kansas.

 Lovell's son, Marion "Don" Lovell, joined his father's firm in 1922, and the company adopted the name "Lovell & Lovell".

 In 1923, Lovell was commissioned to design a large mausoleum at Knollwood Cemetery in Mayfield Heights, Ohio.
 The $175,000 structure was finished in 1928.
 Lovell designed a public mausoleum for Kensico Cemetery in Valhalla, New York, in 1924, and a unique Gothic stone entrance to conceal a 60 ft high water tower in 1928.
 He also designed the Oakwood Memorial Mausoleum in Oakwood Cemetery in Dixon, Illinois, in 1924.

 Lovell designed another Cleveland-area mausoleum in 1926 for Mayfield Cemetery in Cleveland Heights, Ohio.
 The $400,000 structure opened in 1929.
 Lovell & Lovell finished design work on the $250,000 Memorial Crypt at Fairlawn Cemetery in Decatur, Illinois, in late 1925 or early 1926.
 It opened in April 1927.

 Lovell completed work on the Llano Pantheon, a mausoleum in Llano Cemetery in Amarillo, Texas, in 1927.

 In association with T. P. Barnett & Co., Lovell & Lovell designed a mausoleum at Oak Grove Cemetery in St. Louis in 1928.
 That same year, Lovell & Lovell designed a mausoleum at Mount Royal Cemetery in Pittsburgh, Pennsylvania, a $500,000 mausoleum at Forest Park Cemetery in Houston, Texas, and a $250,000 mausoleum at Springdale Cemetery in Peoria, Illinois.
 (Note: Don Lovell alone is credited with the 1928 design of the mausoleum at Woodlawn Park Cemetery.)

 In 1930, Lovell & Lovell completed work on the Highland Memorial Mausoleum in Highland Cemetery in South Bend, Indiana.